 9 – Malta

 When discussing scuba diving in Europe, it’s impossible to forget Malta.
-It must be Europe’s #1 diving destination thanks to its warm waters and the shipwreck program conducted since the 1970s.
+It must be Europe’s #1 diving destination thanks to its clear waters and the shipwreck program, which has been in place since the 1970s.
 Most dive sites in Malta and Gozo are accessible from the shore.
-Hence you usually take a van to go scuba diving in the Maltese Islands.
-This unique situation makes the prices cheaper for the greater pleasure of European divers who love the shipwrecks or the famous Gozo Blue Hole.
+Hence, you usually take a van to go scuba diving in the Maltese Islands.
+This unique situation makes prices more affordable for the greater pleasure of European divers who love the Maltese shipwrecks or the famous Gozo Blue Hole.
+Despite its small size, making it easy to explore even in just a week, there are many other fun things to do in Malta besides scuba diving.

 Prices in Malta